Plants in Bloom

 Magnolia ‘Lois’

-One of the yellow magnolias bred by Brooklyn Botanic Garden, ‘Lois’ has deep yellow flowers which, like most later-blooming magnolias, emerge along with or after its leaves.
+One of the yellow magnolias bred by Brooklyn Botanic Garden, ‘Lois’ has deep yellow flowers that, like most later-blooming magnolias, emerge along with or after its leaves.

 ‘Yellow Bird’ Magnolia